 You can find more information about the cost of APCs on the LGPS member website.

 Shared cost additional pension contributions (SCAPCs)

-Employers can use APCs to purchase additional annual pension on behalf of a member.
-Your approach to this area should be outlined in your employer’s discretion policy.
+As an employer, you can use SCAPCs to purchase additional annual pension on behalf of an employee.
+If this is something that you offer, this should be outlined in your discretions policy.

-We use Prudential as our current AVC provider.
-If an employee wishes to start an AVC with the Prudential they need to contact them directly.
-To find out more about paying AVCs, members can call the Prudential directly on 0800 032 6674 or visit their website.
+If a member wishes to start an AVC with Prudential they need to contact them directly.
+They can call them on 0800 028 1493 or visit their website.

 Other additional contributions contracts

 Some members may be buying extra pension under previous regulations.
 These include: